Aleziss/OpenHPSDR-Thetis-Skins/README.md

  some graphics are stretched within Thetis software.

  You can adjust the appearance to your liking.
-Note that you should not change the dark grey background color as buttons won't look as good since there does not seem to be support for transparancy as of this moment.
+Note that you should not change the background color as buttons won't look as good since there does not seem to be support for transparancy as of this moment.